Nioh: Reception

+In a review of Nioh in Black Gate, Matt Drought said "I found Nioh to be a deeply engaging game that kept me coming back for the fun combat mechanics and to see the incredible enemies that inhabited this world."

 Sales

 Nioh opened at number 2 in the UK sales charts.
 Retailers Amazon and Walmart sold all their stock of Nioh within the first week of release.
 It sold 75,477 copies in its first week in Japan, entering the charts at number 2.
-On February 24, 2017 Koei Tecmo and Team Ninja announced that Nioh had shipped over one million units worldwide within its first two weeks of sale.
+On 24 February 2017 Koei Tecmo and Team Ninja announced that Nioh had shipped over one million units worldwide within its first two weeks of sale.
 The numbers included retail shipments and digital sales.
 By February 2020, the game had shipped over three million copies worldwide.
 In October 2022, the sales of both Nioh and Nioh 2 had exceeded seven million units worldwide.
+As of May 2025, the Nioh series — including both Nioh and Nioh 2 — has surpassed 8 million units sold worldwide.

 Accolades

-Sequel
+Sequels

-On June 11, 2018, at the 2018 Sony E3 conference, a sequel called Nioh 2 was announced.
-It is a prequel to Nioh and was released for PlayStation 4 on March 13, 2020.
+Nioh 2, a prequel to Nioh, was released for PlayStation 4 in March 2020.

+A third game in the series, Nioh 3, is in development and is to be released in early 2026.
+A limited-time alpha demo for PlayStation 5 was available from June 4 2025 to June 18 2025.